Psychological Counseling Center

 • Talk of suicide and/or suicidal behaviors

-• Writing about suicide, being a burden, or not going on
+• Writing about suicide, feeling like a burden, or not going on

 • Roommate problems